How to Remove Coffee Stains from Clothing

 You might not be able to prevent an accidental coffee spill, but you can save your clothes from becoming permanently stained.

-If you are one of the millions of people who depend on a daily hot, caffeinated cup of coffee every—and according to the National Coffee Association that’s 62 percent of Americans—it is likely you have experienced the ugly side of being a coffee drinker: those oh-so-dreaded spills.
-You’ll want to know how to remove coffee stains from clothing.
+If you are one of the millions of people who depend on a daily hot, caffeinated cup of coffee every day—and according to the National Coffee Association that’s 62 percent of Americans—it is likely you have experienced the ugly side of being a coffee drinker: those oh-so-dreaded spills.
+You should know how to remove stains from any material, but it’s especially important to know how to remove coffee stains from clothing.

 In the scheme of stains, those stemming from coffee tend to be some of the worst culprits.
 After all, coffee is brown, one of the darker shades on the color wheel.
 “Coffee is considered a tannin, a naturally occurring vegetable dye found in many plants,” explains Kathleen Razmus, director of store profitability, ZIPS Dry Cleaners.
 And, while coffee does stain clothes if left untreated, coffee stains don’t have to be permanent—even when it comes to your crisp white shirts and bright white jeans.
 In fact, according to Razmus, 95 percent of coffee stains on clothing are totally treatable.
 And, you probably have everything you need to remove a coffee stain in your laundry room or kitchen.
 Find out how to remove coffee stains from everything else.